InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/JFlash Download Guide.md

 ![](/images/jflash0.png)
 - **Copy files**:

-	Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "C:\Users\<USER>\AppData\Roaming\SEGGER\JLinkDevices".
+	Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "C:\Users\<USER>\AppData\Roaming\SEGGER\JLinkDevices"
-	(Only support "J-Link Software and Documentation Pack" version 7.62 or later.)
+	(only support "J-Link Software and Documentation Pack" version 7.62 or later).

 ### Ubuntu

-Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "$HOME/.config/SEGGER/JLinkDevices".
+Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "$HOME/.config/SEGGER/JLinkDevices"
-	(Only support "J-Link Software and Documentation Pack" version 7.62 or later.)
+	(only support "J-Link Software and Documentation Pack" version 7.62 or later).

 ### macOS
-Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "$HOME/Library/Application Support/SEGGER/JLinkDevices".
+Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "$HOME/Library/Application Support/SEGGER/JLinkDevices"
-	(Only support "J-Link Software and Documentation Pack" version 7.62 or later.)
+	(only support "J-Link Software and Documentation Pack" version 7.62 or later).

 ## Downlaod Step:
 - Open JFlash, and select “create a new project.”